Inbound marketing is a hugely effective way to drive traffic, leads, and revenue for both B2C and B2B companies.

 Inbound marketing, also called "pull marketing," attracts customers to your business by offering valuable content and resources.

 The aim is to attract and engage your ideal audience with useful content that nudges them toward conversion by building credibility and trust.
-An effective inbound approach also ensures customers achieve success with your product.
-This encourages customers to become advocates and repeat buyers.
+An effective inbound approach also ensures customers achieve success with your product, encouraging them to become advocates and repeat buyers.

 The other half of an inbound marketing definition is understanding how it relates to outbound marketing.
 Inbound and outbound are kind of like the yin and yang of marketing.